CholGen/CholGen-Workshop-2024/workshop/bacterial-assembly-qc-reports.md

 Salmonella: min 4,400,000, max 5,600,000
 Vibrio: min 3,800,000, max 5,300,000

-If you wish to override any of these thresholds, or add a new treshold, you may do so by passing in a json string with the genus name and the relevant value to each metric's input space.
-An example of valid json files if we wanted to add metrics for Klevsiella and Shigella would look like:
+If you wish to override any of these thresholds or add a new treshold, you may do so by passing in a json file with the metric, genus name and the relevant value to each metric's input space.
+Note that the json file must be uploaded to your Terra workspace to be accessible when configuring the workflow's inputs.
+The metrics must be exactly defined as:

-custom_est_coverage_thresholds: `'{"Klebsiella":17, "Shigella":17}'`
-custom_contig_thresholds: `'{"Klebsiella":17, "Shigella":17}'`
-custom_assembly_thresholds: `'{"Klebsiella":{"min":1500000,"max":2500000}, "Shigella":{"min":1500000,"max":2500000}}'`
+`est_coverage_clean` for estimated coverage `number_contigs` for number of contigs `assembly_length` for assembly length note that the upper and lower thresholds must be marked by `min` and `max` An example of a valid json file if we wanted to add metrics for Klevsiella and Shigella would look like:

+{ "est_coverage_clean": { "Klebsiella": 17, "Shigella": 17 }, "number_contigs": { "Klebsiella": 17, "Shigella": 17 }, "assembly_length": { "Klebsiella": { "min": 1500000, "max": 2500000 }, "Shigella": { "min": 1500000, "max": 2500000 } } }

-Please not that these example json strings do not contain real values.
+Please not that this example json file does not contain real values and is only provided for reference.

 ##What does it return as output?